NSMY/Stream-Downloader-Util/README.md

 Then opens in cmd all the combined string to be able to download your clipboard.

-Yes there are other options out there easier/better but this works for me and does exactly what i want it to.
+Yes there are other options out there easier/better but this works for me and does exactly what i want it to. + i made it :)